kanishika506/tcp-client-server-communication/README.md

 ---Flow of Execution---

 1.Server->
-      Creates a socket
+      Creates a socket.
-      Binds it to an IP & port
+      Binds it to an IP & port.
-      Listens for incoming connections
+      Listens for incoming connections.
-      Accepts a client
+      Accepts a client.
-      Receives and sends messages
+      Receives and sends messages.

 2.Client->